 - It has a lightweight, dynamic run-time engine

-- Activity monitoring and event tracking
+- Activity monitoring and event tracking for your data integration process

-- Real-time automatic updates
+- Real-time automatic updates with data integration tools

 - Allows data to be handled in a central area using a unified reporting portal